-230. A Complaint may be received relating to an MSP, but where the alleged misconduct is not covered by a relevant provision.
-An example may be a Complaint which is an 'excluded complaint' - for instance, it relates to an MSP's conduct at a meeting of the parliament including treatment of another MSP, which is a complaint to be referred to the Presiding Officer or, if a committee meeting, the Convener.
-When this type of Complaint is received, the process is to record the Complaint as set out above into the CMS and Template correspondence will be issued to the Complainer explaining this.
+336. A complaint may be received relating to an MSP, but where the alleged misconduct is not covered by a relevant provision.
+An example may be a complaint that is an 'excluded complaint'; for instance, it relates to an MSP's conduct at a meeting of the Parliament including treatment of another MSP, which is a complaint to be referred to the Presiding Officer or, if a committee meeting, the Convener.
+When this type of complaint is received, the process is to record the complaint as set out above into the CMS and correspondence will be sent to the complainer explaining this.
+A copy of the same correspondence will be sent to the respondent, with private data redacted.